Key Information for Transition

 School Uniform and PE Kit

 Our uniform is intended to give a sense of pride and identity with the school.
 It is also designed not to cause any financial difficulties for parents/carers.
 It may be obtained from PL School Wear, 56 Edison Road, Aylesbury, Bucks, HP19 8TE.
-01296 488000. www.theprintlab.co.uk.
-For your convenience we will be holding a uniform fitting and ordering day on Saturday 11 July at John Colet School from 10.00am – 2.00pm when PL School Wear will bring a selection of sizes to try on.
+01296 488000.
+For your convenience we will be holding a uniform fitting and ordering day on Saturday 26 June at John Colet School from 10.00am – 3.00pm when PL School Wear will bring a selection of sizes to try on.
+Please book an appointment directly with PL School Wear.
 You will be able to place and pay for your order and arrange for collection or delivery once it has been personalised.
-Please read our School Uniform Policy before purchasing an items.
+Please read our School Uniform Policy before purchasing any items.

 Please note that PE lessons are subject to timetable rotations.
 In the first two weeks, pupils will only require their core PE kit (jersey, polo shirt, shorts/skorts/leggings, socks and trainers).
 You will be given advanced notice, via the PE department, as to when swimming kits and football/rugby boots and gum shields will be required.

 ALL ITEMS OF CLOTHING SHOULD BE CLEARLY NAMED

 Form tutors will check uniform and jewellery every morning and ask students to rectify any issues.
 Students will be given a Uniform Card at the start of each term and must carry one at all times (except in P.E.).
 Students receive a signature on the card if they are not wearing the correct uniform or not wearing the uniform correctly.
 This can be signed by the tutor or by any member of staff during the school day.